borntofrappe/the-nature-of-code/README.md

 ## 07 - Cellular Automata

 With a cellular automaton the book introduces a system of rules.
-This system has three foundational ingredients:
+Such a system has three foundational ingredients:

 - a grid of cells